alkesh26/blog/content/posts/leetcode-house-robber.md

 description: LeetCode - return the maximum amount of money you can rob tonight using C++, Golang and Javascript.
 date: 2022-01-02
 hashtags: ["leetcode", "algorithms", "golang", "cpp", "javascript"]
-categories: "leetcode - the maximum amount of money you can rob tonight, c++, golang, javascript"
+categories: "the maximum amount of money you can rob tonight, c++, golang, javascript"
 ---

 ## Problem statement